aliebrahimi1781/valuetypify/README.md

 sh build.sh
 ```

-## why there is a jar (asm-debug-all-6.0_MVT.jar) in the source ?
+## why there is bunch of jars in the source ?
-It's a version 6.0 of ASM patched to read/write the new opcodes defined by the Minimal Value Type project.
+The valuetypifier uses an unrelased version of ASM, patched to read/write the new opcodes defined by the Minimal Value Type project.
 The code is available in the branch [MINIMAL_VALUE_TYPE](https://gitlab.ow2.org/asm/asm/tree/MINIMAL_VALUE_TYPE) of ASM.

 ## what is the Minimal Value Type project ?